Co-dfns/Co-dfns/docs/MANUAL.md

 AF∆LIB     | The character vector containing the name of the backend to use.
 Defaults to `''`.
 See the documentation for `-af` above.
 AF∆PREFIX  | The location of the ArrayFire library installation for Linux/Mac platforms.
 VERSION    | The version of the compiler.
 Do not modify this value.
+VS∆PATH    | The path to your Microsoft Visual Studio installation

 ## Parser Return Structure